-The book is divided into four sections: the anxious self, anxious relationships, anxious career, and anxious world (which includes social media and politics/religion).
+The book is divided into four sections: the anxious self, anxious relationships, anxious career, and anxious world (e.g. social media and politics/religion).
 Anxiety is described in an emotional sense, and the book doesn’t specifically address anxiety disorders.

 Each chapter is based on an example of a client she has worked with.
-Each chapter concludes with questions to guide you through the steps of observe, evaluate, and interrupt, as well as things to practice
+Each chapter concludes with questions to guide you through the steps of observe, evaluate, and interrupt.
+There are also suggestions of things to practice

-The book begins with background information on Bowen theory, including the existence of a true self and a pseudo-self that’s susceptible to relationship pressures.
+The book begins with background on Bowen theory, including the existence of a true self and a pseudo-self that’s susceptible to relationship pressures.
 “Under-developed beliefs” are susceptible to influence by others, and to work past this the therapy involves developing guiding principles on which to base one’s actions.

 Differentiation of oneself (including our own thoughts and feelings) from others is a major theme throughout the book.
 Greater differentiation is equated with greater maturity.
 The author also observes that people who are more differentiated tend to have more and deeper friendships.

 The author outlines a number of strategies that families tend to use: distance, conflict arising from emotional reactivity, triangles, over-functioning roles (parenting one’s own parents), and under-functioning roles (helpless child).

-Bowen theory is a type of family systems theory, so that can probably give you some idea of the lens the author uses in this book.
+Bowen theory is a type of family systems theory, so that probably gives you some idea of the author’s lens in this book.
 One of the fundamental concepts is that how we behave within our family predicts how we’ll behave in social groups, and to fully address issues in other relationships we have to look to our family relationships first.
 Community is described as the cake rather than the icing, and feeling settled and calm would be unlikely without having community.